* Hedge funds up 2.6 pct in 3rd qtr, up 5.1 pct year to date

 By Katya Wachtel and Svea Herbst-Bayliss

-But hedge funds' gains still trailed the S&P 500 stock index, which added 2.25 percent in September and was up 16.43 percent for the year.
+But those gains still trailed the S&P 500 stock index, which added 2.25 percent in September and was up 16.43 percent for the year.

 "Steps taken in the euro zone to alleviate near-term crisis concerns, along with the, ultimately realized, expectations for more quantitative easing from the Federal Reserve," helped boost hedge fund returns in the quarter, said Peter Laurelli, head of industry research for eVestment|HFN.
 "However, it appears these same factors led macro and managed futures to underperform."